 This blog is intended to primarily be about Oracle techie type subjects, although I may occasionally wonder off into some other area that interests me.
-Among those interests are (in no particular order):

 A brief synopsis of my background is probably in order here.
 I started my career in 1982 as a starving student who got a part time job as a FORTRAN programmer for a large oil company.
 The company had a copy of Oracle (version 2) and when I graduated a year later with a Geology and Math degree, they hired me as a “Computer Geologist”.